Here are 170+ tips, tricks, suggestions, etc.

 your mileage can really vary a lot.

+Normalizing dates runs afoul of the 20% RoT, plus making it impossible to do range scans.
 Over-normalization can lead to inefficiencies.
-Why have a 4-byte INT as an id for the 200 countries in the world; simply use a 2-byte CHAR(2) CHARSET ascii.
-Don't normalize dates -- see Data Warehousing.
+Why have a 4-byte INT as an id for the 200 countries in the world; simply use a 2-byte country_code CHAR(2) CHARSET ascii.

 SQL Injection is where you take user input (say, from an HTML form) and insert it verbatim into a SQL statement.
 Some hacker will soon find that your site is not protecting itself and have his way with your data.

 ALTER, in some situations, completely copies over the table and rebuilds all the indexes.
 For a huge table, the can take days.
 Doing two ALTERs means twice the work; A single ALTER statement with several operations in it.
 OPTIMIZE is similarly costly, and may not provide much benefit.

 MySQL 5.7's JSON and MariaDB 5.3's "Dynamic Columns" eats into a big excuse for "NoSQL".